-I recently made some really inexpensive DIY abstract art, using cardboard instead of canvases and reusing old wooden frames.
-Seriously, this cost only a couple of bucks to make but it looks so cute!
+I recently made some really inexpensive DIY Rothko-inspired cardboard art, using cardboard instead of canvases and reusing old wooden frames.
+Seriously, these pretty DIY paintings cost only a couple of bucks to make, but they look so cute!
+These cardboard masterpieces would be fun to make with kids – and you’ll save a bunch of money on art supplies too!
+Plus you can use any color combos – even leftover wall paint – to create art to complement your decor perfectly.

 Remember in this post I suggested stocking up on cheap frames at yard sales?
 Well, I finally made something out of three, solid wood frames I picked up for 50 cents (in total!) this summer: